Holden Monaro 427C

 The Holden Monaro 427C was an Australian built and designed GT style race car based on the Holden Monaro CV8 road car.
 The car ran in the Procar Australia-run Australian Nations Cup Championship and at the short-lived Bathurst 24 Hour race at the famous Mount Panorama Circuit in Bathurst.

 Concept

 In 2002 Holden Motorsport was looking at running a Holden Monaro in the first ever Bathurst 24 Hour endurance race against the likes of the Lamborghini Diablo GTR, Ferrari 360 N-GT, Chrysler Viper ACR and Porsche 911 GT3 that were regulars in the Nations Cup Championship.
 After the Holden Racing Team reportedly turned down the job of building the Monaro, Garry Rogers Motorsport accepted the task of building the car as well as running it.
 The Monaro was originally intended to be debuted in 2003, but after the go ahead had been given for the Bathurst 24 Hour to be run in November 2002, the car's build and development time shortened to just 9 months.

+The Monaros ran a GRM developed version of the Chevrolet Corvette C5-R's 7.0 litre (427 cui) motor which had taken numerous class wins in the 24 Hours of Le Mans and the American Le Mans Series as well as outlasting the Prototypes to take overall victory in the 2001 24 Hours of Daytona.
+However, while the racing Corvette's used a purpose-built racing version of the LS1 V8 engine (dubbed the LS1.R), the GRM 427 cui engines were instead based on the road-going Chevrolet Corvette Z06's upgraded (but still 5.7L) LS6 engine block (the internals of the Monaro engines did include a number of the C5-R's "off the shelf" GM racing parts in order to bring them up to the full 7.0L size and internally GRM still refer to them as their C5-R engines).
+GRM's engines were built by the team's engine builders Mike Excel, who also designed a special inlet manifold for the engine, and Jeff Maxwell.